killeik/lipstick/README.md

 🤓 Clone this repository and run the `./install` script.

-😈 Or, if you enjoy living dangerously, copy and paste one of the following into your terminal (ooh, naughty!)
+😈 Or, if you enjoy living dangerously, copy and paste one of the following commands into your terminal (ooh, naughty!)

 __Using wget:__